cse-vr-capstone-team-4/4-Fun/README.md

 - **Xiuxing Lao**
     - A senior student in Computer Science at the University of Washington.
 - **Yuyang Ge**
     - I am a senior studying computer science at UW Seattle.
+I am also minor in Music and Math, concentrated in biopsychology.
+I have developed games in the past for iOS system but this is the first time I get the oppotunity to development a game in AR.
+I believe that VR/AR will be an integral part of the furture, and I am very excited to be working with a team to make a strategy game of our own.

 ### PRD Link
 https://docs.google.com/document/d/1tK8rWAsgP0X3kz5zsiT1drsX3x8JszOWKTgnmHstGJ0/edit?usp=sharing